Caleb Wyatt

 Caleb Wyatt's first successful backflips were performed over a mulch pile of grass clipping, leaves and bark which was originally intended for the maintenance of the RVMX track.
 Wyatt constructed a quarter pipe ramp with the take-off completely vertical that launched to a step up.

 Caleb has since performed this Freestyle Motocross (FMX) trick hundreds of times around the United States.
-On January 25, 2004, Caleb became the Moto X Best Trick Gold Metal winner during the 8th Winter X-Games when he bested the competition with a 90 foot gap no-hander backflip.
+On January 25, 2004, Caleb became the Moto X Best Trick Gold Medal winner during the 8th Winter X-Games, when he bested the competition with a 90 ft no-hander backflip.
+He won X-games a total of three times.